arkpas/AdventOfCode2016/aoc04/readme.md

 Your puzzle answer was 324.

+PUZZLE INPUT:
-PUZZLE INPUT w pliku rooms.txt
+> w pliku rooms.txt